-Dovrefjell is located in Eastern Norway and is a natural stop along the E6 road between Oslo and Trondheim.
+Dovrefjell is located in Eastern Norway and is a natural stop along the E6 motorway between Oslo and Trondheim.

 The musk oxen make this an animal kingdom unlike any other in Europe.
 Step into their world and discover a mountain area with undisturbed nature and a fascinating history.

 Marked paths lead the way in every direction, towards deep valleys in the west and a rounded landscape in the east.